DwiyanTech/spp-django-app/README.md

 - Django Rest Framework
 - Pillow
 - SQLite
-- Python 3.9 Virtual EnviromentCancel Changes
+- Python 3.9 Virtual Enviroment

 ---
 **How To Used It**